ucb-sts/sts/DOCUMENTATION.md

 version of this file.

-This document provides an overview of the software architecture of STS, as well as a development workflow for those contributing to STS itself..
+This document provides an overview of the software architecture of STS, as well as a development workflow for those contributing to STS itself.

 For a detailed walkthrough of STS's uses cases, see this [page](http://ucb-sts.github.io/sts/walkthrough).